maarten-boot/glpi-tools/README.md

 pip install glpi-api python-dateutil requests urllib3

-the make file builds its own venv youcan run the executable with make run via cron
+ - the make file builds its own venv.
+ - you can run the executable with make run via cron

 e.g. on Fedora/Centos/Rocky/...
 on monday 08:08 Am